sfuhrm/capsula/README.md

 ### Sample session for building

-The following video shows building a Debian and a Redhat package from the examples.
+The following video shows building a Debian and a Fedora package from the examples.

 [![Building a tool sample video](https://raw.githubusercontent.com/sfuhrm/capsula/master/images/Youtube.png)](https://www.youtube.com/watch?v=Dbo7BumrZ3A)